 The built environment refers to human made spaces that residents live, work and play in.
-The built environment has a strong impact on the quality of life for residents. components of the built environment that promote sustainability within the built environment include the provision of safe, walkable streets and trails, a variety of housing types, and implementation of age friendly design throughout the community.
+The built environment has a strong impact on the quality of life for residents.
+Components of the built environment that promote sustainability within the built environment include the efficient use of land, variety of housing, fostering a sense of place and accessibility for all or universal design.
+Each of these contribute to the creation of safe, walkable streets and trails, diverse communities, and implementation of age friendly design throughout the community.